 Chris Mitchell enters his 13th year in the sports information office at Washington University in St. Louis, and his 11th as the Bears' Director of Sports Information.

-Mitchell's duties include handling the publicity of Washington University's 19 athletic programs, serving as the primary contact for football, women's golf, women's soccer, men's basketball, softball and men's tennis.
+Mitchell's is reponsible for all strategic communications for Washington University's 19 athletlic programs, including directing all media, public relations and social networking efforts.
+In addition to managing the department's official website (Bearsports.wustl.edu), he oversees all video coverage and serves as the primary contact for football, women's golf, women's soccer, men's basketball, softball and men's tennis.

 Mitchell also has assisted the University with other projects, such as Steve Fossett's 2001 Balloon Flight, 2004 Women's Olympic Marathon Trials, 2004 Olympic Torch Relay, 2004 Presidential Debate, and the 2008 Vice Presidential Debate.

-Mitchell, 35, is a member of College Sports Information Directors of America (CoSIDA) and served as the local organizing chair for the 2012 Convention in St. Louis.
+Mitchel' is a member of College Sports Information Directors of America (CoSIDA) and served as the local organizing chair for the 2012 Convention in St. Louis.
 He is also a member of the CoSIDA Goodwill and Wellness Committee.
-Mitchell served as chair of the Membership Services Committee from 2007-09.
-He also served on the 2009 Bob Cousy Award Division III Sub-Committee and the 2008-09 Division I Women’s Basketball Final Four Public Relations Committee.
+Mitchell served as chair of the Membership Services Committee from 2007-09, and was on the 2009 Bob Cousy Award Division III Sub-Committee and the 2008-09 Division I Women’s Basketball Final Four Public Relations Committee.

 Mitchell is married to the former Mary Ann Tierney, sports information director at the University of Missouri-St. Louis.